SAP/fundamental-styles/docs/pages/components/toolbar.md

 ### Auto

-The toolbar can be inserted into other controls and if the design is "Auto" then it inherits the design from parent control
+The toolbar can be inserted into other controls and can inherit the design from the parent control by passing `auto` to the `fd-toolbar` class.

 {% capture toolbar %}